 If you are completing a return for someone who has died, there are two alternative methods of completion depending on the actions that have been completed in communicating with HMRC.

-If you have called HMRC and advised them of the death and informed them that you will be acting as a personal representative, you will be able to proceed and file the return online.
+If you have advised HMRC of the death of the deceased and informed them that you will be acting as a personal representative, you will be able to proceed and file the return online.
 If you have not done this, then you should contact them to become the personal representative or paper file.
-Regardless, you will need to complete the below sequence of events.

 Then you should complete the instructions below.